hydr-ai-lab/nautilus/README.md

   * [Publications](#Publications)

 ## Introduction
-**Nataulis** is a hydrodynamic analysis tool for vessels written in c++ and compiled for Linux.
-Given the 3D definition of a hull (in STL format) and a specified draft, nautilus can extract the principal hydrodynamic features of the hull.
+**Nataulis** is a hydrostatic analysis tool for vessels written in c++ and compiled for Linux.
+Given the 3D definition of a hull (in STL format) and a specified draft, Nautilus can extract the principal hydrostatic features of the hull.

-In the current release of nautilus there are three main functional uses for this package:
+In the current release of nautilus there are three main functional uses:

-1. Calculate the hydrostatics of the wetted hull given the draft;
+1. Calculate the hydrostatics of the wetted hull body given the draft;
 2. Calculate the hydrostatics of the waterplane section given the draft;
 3. Write the wetted part of the hull to an STL file.